 Sighting.
 Our first state indicates an idle behavior.
 In our original design, we implemented this idle state by having the robot do nothing.
-However, we quickly realized that this was inadequate: people did not initially realize the robot could be active (e.g., if they sighted the robot before the robot sighted them), and were somewhat startled when the robot started moving (see also [Satake et al 2009]).
+However, we quickly realized that this was inadequate: people did not initially realize the robot could be active (e.g., if they sighted the robot before the robot sighted them), and were somewhat startled when the robot started moving (see also [Bainbridge et. al., 2008; [Satake et al 2009]).